 —The Daily Show with Jon Stewart

-Mr. Stewart was commenting on a story about an indicted NFL football player who beat his 4 year old with a tree branch that left welts on the child’s back and buttocks and drew blood on the child’s scrotum.
+Mr. Stewart was commenting on a story about an indicted where an NFL football player beat his 4 year old with a tree branch that left welts on the child’s back and buttocks and drew blood on the child’s scrotum.
 Anything that would be charged as assault on an adult is not OK to be done to a child, period.
 However, this only addresses the physical effects and doesn’t begin to understand the emotional and psychological effects associated with corporeal punishment.

-Of course there are levels of hitting, or spanking, a child that won’t cause physical damage—but that doesn’t take into consideration the emotional and psychological damage that occurs when a trusted caregiver seen as a resource of love and a refuge from outside dangers suddenly turns into a monster that towers over a child while venting their anger through violence.
+Of course there are levels of hitting, or spanking, a child that won’t cause physical damage—but that doesn’t take into consideration the emotional and psychological damage that occurs when a trusted parent/caregiver seen as a resource of love and a refuge from outside dangers suddenly turns into a monster that towers over a child while venting their anger through violence.

 “Well, I got beat and I turned out OK.”